The Tony Kornheiser Show: ESPN Radio (1998–2004)

-During this time, the holdovers from the ESPN message board days, referred to as bloggers by Kornheiser, held a members-only golf tournament on August 1, 2005.
-Kornheiser spent time in the months before the tournament, which he dubbed "The First and Last Annual Nerds in Paradise Golf Closed Invitational" (derided by Gary Braun using the acronym "FAGLAP"), trying to make deals with golf courses and hotels in the Washington DC area for the best deal.
-Finally, the winning host emerged as Reston National Golf Club, in Reston, Virginia.
-They, led by hotel manager Mark Driscoll, gave the bloggers the "Mr. Tony Treatment," including an extravagant dinner after the golfing that evening.
-To the shock of people like Andy Polley and Kevin Stanfield, noted curmudgeon Kornheiser was visibly moved by the whole affair.
-Some of the better-known bloggers that attended were AJ in Nashville, Korry in Virginia, and Brandon Borzelli, who Kornheiser noted wrote the funniest emails in the show's history.

-The Tony Kornheiser Show on WTEM ended on April 28, 2006, so that Kornheiser could change his sleep schedule to accommodate his future role as the color analyst on ESPN's Monday Night Football.
-Kornheiser had stated that he planned on returning to radio after the NFL Football Season.
-From time to time, Kornheiser would call in to his replacements, Andy Pollin and Steve Czaban, to discuss matters such as The Sopranos, American Idol, and 24.

 WTWP/WWWT and XM Sports Nation (2007 and 2008)

-After completing the 2006 season on ESPN's Monday Night Football, Kornheiser considered offers from WTEM and WTWP to return to the Washington, DC area radio airwaves.
+After completing the 2006 season on ESPN's Monday Night Football, Kornheiser considered offers from WTEM and WTWP to return to the Washington, D.C., area radio airwaves.

 On January 23, 2007, Kornheiser decided to go to WTWP to host The Tony Kornheiser Show.
 Effective February 20, 2007, The Tony Kornheiser Show aired live on weekdays from 8:30 to 10:30 am, with a repeat that aired immediately afterward (on Fridays the last half-hour was preempted by The Politics Program).
-WTWP is owned by Bonneville International and programmed in conjunction with The Washington Post.

 The deciding factor for Kornheiser to join WTWP was his desire to work for a station affiliated with The Washington Post, where he had been since 1979.

 For the new incarnation of the show, Kornheiser retained Marc "Nigel" Sterne as producer.
 Andy Pollin and Gary Braun remained at WTEM and Triple X ESPN Radio, respectively.
 The main cast of the show included: